CoFH/cofh.github.io/docs/thermal-innovation/fluxomagnet/index.md

     file: thermal-innovation/fluxomagnet-creative.png
 recipes:
   crafting:
-    - fluxomagnet-basic
+    - ti-fluxomagnet-basic
-    - fluxomagnet-hardened
+    - ti-fluxomagnet-hardened
-    - fluxomagnet-reinforced
+    - ti-fluxomagnet-reinforced
-    - fluxomagnet-signalum
+    - ti-fluxomagnet-signalum
-    - fluxomagnet-resonant
+    - ti-fluxomagnet-resonant
 ---

 A **fluxomagnet**, or **magnet** for short, is a tool that attracts dropped